zocean/rna-seq-pipeline/docs/howto.md

 ## Build STAR Index

-The goal is to build on the previous step and build a STAR index using a local machine with Docker.
+The goal is to build on the previous step and build a STAR index, restricted to chromosome 19, using a local machine with Docker.

 1. Make sure you have run the [previous step](howto.md#merge-annotation) and have located the output (`merged_annotation.gtf.gz`) of that step.